jwallet/dev-time-tracker/README.md

 ## Dev Time Tracker

 Timer for developers that logs the number of hours worked.

+Keep track of time spent at work on a task
+- by using the afk / lockscreen feature:
+   - It resumes the timer when active
-Keep track of time spent at work on a task: when coding with the afk / lockscreen feature, or without it when you are going to a meeting or your daily scrum.
-Pause, resume and reset the timer at any time.
+   - It pauses the timer when you are afk (to a meeting, e.g. your daily scrum).
+- by using the controls: pause, resume and reset the timer at any time.

 Use the settings to customize it your way.

 ![image](https://user-images.githubusercontent.com/23088305/46271539-0b597100-c51b-11e8-8339-e4afea309665.png)